dennislwm/pydocker-cli/README.md

 Warning: Do not use your Gmail password for the app password, which is a special password that is used to bypass two-factor authentication.

-### 3.3 Contributing
+### 3.3 Configuration (only if you are Contributing)

-**Udemyenrol** requires a *settings.yaml* to run correctly.
+**Udemyenrol** requires a *settings.yaml* to run in your local development.
 This file contains sensitive information, hence it is not checked into repo.

 Create a new file *settings.yaml* in the same folder as *app.py* and copy and paste below.